fredyouhanaie/etsmgr/README.md

 server restarts.

 If the client does not set the `trap_exit` flag, then it will terminate as soon as `etsmgr` terminates.
-However, this would be very unusual in an application that cares about resilience!
+However, not setting the `trap_exit` would be very unusual in an application that cares about resilience!
+The `trap_exit` flag is normally set within the OTP server callback, such as the `init` callback in a `gen_server`.

 It is up to the client software on how to wait and/or check for the recovery of `etsmgr`.
 A set of helper functions, `wait4etsmgr`, have